Businesses must first have financing in order to undergo a successful turnaround.

 As debt holders of the company, these purchasers have a much higher priority for repayment than equity holders if the company is liquidated.

-Also as debt holders, they can play an active role in the company’s turnaround.
+They can also play an active role in the company’s turnaround as debt holders.

 A turnaround can take years of hard work to achieve.